Office of the University Registrar

 This campus “living room” serves as a hub of student activity.
 It is the crossroads of community life at Northeastern, offering cultural, social, and recreational programs and services.

-The center offers ATM machines, an art gallery, the afterHOURS late-night club, food court and cafeteria, game room, lounge space, meeting rooms, Starbucks Coffee, student organization offices, TTY machines, a TV viewing area, and WRBB-FM.
+The center offers ATM machines, an art gallery, the afterHOURS late-night club, food court and cafeteria, game room, lounge space, meeting rooms, student organization offices, TTY machines, and WRBB-FM.

 Student center facilities may be reserved by recognized student organizations and university departments.
 The university reserves the right to limit the use of its facilities when the general public is involved.